-In the middle of the twentieth century, American psychology was dominated by two major schools-behaviorism and Freudian psychoanalysis.
-Increasing dissatisfaction with these two orientations as adequate approaches to the understanding of the human psyche led to the development of humanistic psychology.
+In the middle of the twentieth century, American psychology was dominated by two major schools-behaviorism and Freudian psychoanslysis.
+Increasing disatifizaction with these two orientations as adequate approaches to the understanding of the human psyche led to the development of humanistic psychology.
 The main spokesman and most articulate representative of this new field was the well-known American psychologist Abraham Maslow.
-He offered an incisive critique of the limitations of behaviorism and psychoanalysis, or the First and the Second Force in psychology as he called them, and formulated the principles of a new perspective in psychology (Maslow 1962, 1964, and 1969).
+He offered an incisive critique of the limitations of behaviorism and psychoanalysis, or the First and the Second Force in psychology (Maslow 1962.
+1964. and 1969).

 Maslow's main objection against behaviorism was that the study of animals, such as rats and pigeons, could only clarify those aspects of human functioning that we share with these animals.
 It thus has no relevance for the understanding of higher, specifically human qualities that are unique to human life, such as love, self-consciousness, self-determination, personal freedom, morality, art, philosophy, religion, and science.
-It is also largely useless in regard to some specifically human negative characteristics, such as greed, lust for power, cruelty, and tendency to "malignant aggression."
-He also criticized the behaviorists' disregard for consciousness and introspection and their exclusive focus on the study of behavior.
+It is also largely useless in regard to some specifically human negative characteristics, such as greed, lust for power, cruelty, and tendency to 'malignant aggression.'
+He also criticized the behaviorist' disregard for consciousness and introspection and their exclusive focus on the study of behavior.

 By contrast, the primary interest of humanistic psychology, Maslow's Third Force, was in human subjects, and this discipline honored the interest in consciousness and introspection as important complements to the objective approach to research.
-The behaviorists' exclusive emphasis on determination by the environment, stimulus/response, and reward/punishment was replaced by emphasis on the capacity of human beings to be internally directed and motivated to achieve self-realization and fulfill their human potential.
+The behaviorists' exclusive emphasis on determination by the environment, stimulus/response, and reward/punishment was replaced by emphasis on the capacity of human beings to lie internally directed and motivated to achieve self-realization and fulfill their human potential.